lllkkkzzz/NFT-MARS/README.md

 # RecSys2023

-This is the origin Pytorch implementation of the paper **NFTs to MARS: Multi-modal multi-Attention Recommender System for NFTs**
+This is the origin Pytorch implementation of the paper **NFTs to MARS: Multi-modal multi-Attention Recommender System for NFTs**.

+All experiments were repeated three times, which can be replicated with three different random seeds (2022, 2023, 2024).